Wednesday, August 14, 2024

 Analyzing a Sequence from 'Shadow'

 I'm back, after a long absence, with another of my shot-by-shot analyses.
 This time it's of a sequence from one of my all-time favorite films, Alfred Hitchcock's Shadow of a Doubt.
 Hitchcock was very painstaking when it came to matters of form, which makes his work especially suitable for exercises of this kind.
-Here's the link.
-For those of you who elect to read it, I hope you take away something useful from it.
+To those of you who elect to read it: I hope you it find it interesting—perhaps even illuminating.

 Thursday, September 2, 2021